Retinoic acid receptor alpha

-Retinoic acid receptor alpha (RAR-α), also known as NR1B1 (nuclear receptor subfamily 1, group B, member 1) is a nuclear receptor that in humans is encoded by the RARA gene.
+Retinoic acid receptor alpha (RAR-α), also known as NR1B1 (nuclear receptor subfamily 1, group B, member 1), is a nuclear receptor that in humans is encoded by the RARA gene.

 NR1B1 is a gene with a protein product and has a chromosomal location of 17q21.2.
-RARA codes for the nuclear hormone receptor Retinoic Acid Receptor, Alpha subtype, and are themselves transcription factors.
-There are another 2 subtypes of RARs, Beta subtype, and Gamma subtype.
+RARA codes for the nuclear hormone receptor retinoic acid receptor, alpha subtype, a transcription factor.
+There are another two subtypes of RARs: beta and gamma subtypes.

 Function

-Retinoid signaling is transduced by 2 families of nuclear receptors, retinoic acid receptor (RAR) and retinoid X receptor (RXR), which form RXR/RAR heterodimers.
+Retinoid signaling is transduced by two families of nuclear receptors, retinoic acid receptor (RAR) and retinoid X receptor (RXR), which form RXR/RAR heterodimers.
 In the absence of ligand, DNA-bound RXR/RARA represses transcription by recruiting the corepressors NCOR1, SMRT (NCOR2), and histone deacetylase.
 When ligand binds to the complex, it induces a conformational change allowing the recruitment of coactivators, histone acetyltransferases, and the basic transcription machinery.

-Retinoic Acid Receptor Alpha, the protein, interacts with retinoic acid, a derivative of Vitamin A, which plays an important role in cell growth, differentiation, and the formation of organs in embryonic development.
+Retinoic acid receptor-alpha, the protein, interacts with retinoic acid, a derivative of vitamin A, which plays an important role in cell growth, differentiation, and the formation of organs in embryonic development.

-Once Retinoic Acid binds to the RAR, they initiate transcription and allow for their respective gene to be expressed.
+Once retinoic acid binds to the RAR, the heterodimer initiates transcription and allows for its target genes to be expressed.